EnviroSentinel

 An ESP32-based WiFi intrusion detection device that logs and alerts on unauthorized network access.

-A physical encrypted messaging device using two ESP32s and LoRa radio — the Caesar cipher lab taken to a deployable level.
+A physical encrypted messaging device using two ESP32s and LoRa radio, taking the Caesar cipher lab to a deployable level.

 A Raspberry Pi-based network traffic monitor with a web dashboard, deployable in a school or library setting.